Bob Taft: Veterans affairs

-Capital punishment

-Taft presided over the reintroduction of capital punishment in Ohio.
-During his term, 24 people were put to death by lethal injection, which made Ohio the first outside the South by number of performed executions.
-Taft, however, granted one commutation.
+Controversies

 Naral v.
 Taft

 Taft was the subject of a federal lawsuit in 2005, NARAL v.
 Taft, over his decision to allow "Choose Life" license plates to be sold by the state to raise funds for pregnancy crisis centers and adoption centers.
 They were considered by the American Civil Liberties Union to be "viewpoint discrimination", thus unconstitutional.
 The district court dismissed the ACLU's lawsuit, and they later withdrew their appeal from the 6th Circuit Court of Appeals.

-Criminal Convictions

-Coingate scandal
+Coingate

 In 1996, the Republican-controlled Ohio General Assembly passed a law that struck the requirement that the Ohio state government invest solely in bonds.
 Various fund managers and other brokers then scrambled to offer their services.

 During Taft's Tenure, the Ohio Bureau of Workers' Compensation (BWC) invested hundreds of millions of dollars in high risk or unconventional investment vehicles run by Republican Party supporters who had made large campaign contributions to senior Ohio Republican officials.
 One was a rare coin investment fund run by Tom Noe which attracted particular scrutiny since two coins worth more than $300,000 were reportedly lost.

 Further investigation into GOP operative Noe revealed that coins backed by state investments worth $10–$12 million were missing and that only $13 million of the original $50 million invested could be accounted for.
 Tom Noe was convicted of running a criminal enterprise, the theft of $13 million from the fund, and of keeping a second set of books to cover for it.

 The Ohio Bureau of Workers' Compensation (BWC) ultimately invested hundreds of millions of dollars in high risk or unconventional investment vehicles run by people closely connected to the Ohio Republican Party who had made large campaign contributions to many senior Republican party officials.

 Taft's conviction was grounds under the Ohio Constitution for impeachment and removal from office by the Ohio General Assembly; however, impeachment proceedings did not occur and Taft remained in office until the end of his second term.